 Ravi will be required to use multiple Form 16 given by two employers to file the returns for the fiscal year 2020-2021.

-Yes and no. Yes because multiple form 16 are required to collate your income earned and TDS deducted from multiple sources/employers.
-Apart from this step, nothing else changes materially for taxpayers.
-The process remains the same.
+Yes because multiple form 16 are required to collate your income earned and TDS deducted from multiple sources/employers.
+Apart from this step, the process remains the same.

 If you have switched jobs within one financial year, using multiple form 16s from all those employers is essential.
-Every employer will issue a Form 16 which has all the details such as gross total income from salary, tax deducted at source (TDS), and 80C deductions.
+Here’s how to file ITR with multiple Form 16-

 Step 1: Pick the correct ITR form that applies to you.
 Most of us file the ITR 1 form which is meant for individual taxpayers.